guptapranabh/thermo-detect/README.md

 chmod +x ./run_linux.sh
 ```

-After that, run the program by running the command below:
+After that, start the program by running the command below:
 ```bash
 ./run_linux.sh
 ```